GeoscienceAustralia/uncover-ml/README.rst

 - openmpi
 - hdf5

-We strongly recommond using a virtual environment.
+We strongly recommend using a virtual environment.
 To install, simply run ``setup.py``:

 .. code:: console